 - Super Fantasy Zone ends with Opa-Opa defeating the Dark Master, but now haunted by the Dark Master's final words: "What you can see, will not be all that prevails in the world."

 - Boss Rush: The final stage in all of the games.

-- Though in Fantasy Zone II DX, you're sent to a shop that sells only engines if you die to a boss so you can repurchase that extra speed you lost.
+- Continuing is Painful: When you respawn from death, you lose all of your upgrades, even those you had in reserve.
+On some bosses, you have pretty much no hope of winning if you lose to them once.
+Time to start over!
+Fantasy Zone II DX alleviates some of the pain by sending you to a shop that sells only engines if you die to a boss so you can repurchase that extra speed you lost.
 You're still stuck with the Twin Shot and Single Bomb weapons and no special weapons though.

 - Dual-World Gameplay: Fantasy Zone II DX replaces the "multiple areas" gameplay that the original Fantasy Zone II had with the "Bright Side" and "Dark Side" mechanic.
 Dark Side stages are more difficult than their "Bright" counterparts, but rewards you with more money.
 Depending on where you clear the stages you can get different endings.

 - Earn Your Happy Ending: The only way to reach the Bright Ending is to endure your way through most or all the Dark Side levels and still have enough money saved to be able to buy the highly expensive Drop Tears weapon and land it on the Final Boss, after which Opa-Opa finally rids himself of all the evil Nenon emotions that have been building up since the first game